Use plain text email

 Recommendations for software which sends emails

-Thanks for your interest in making plaintext emails more accessible to your users!
+Thanks for your interest in making plain text emails more accessible to your users!

 For senders of automated emails